-Spearheaded by The Duchess of Cambridge, Patron of the National Portrait Gallery, Hold Still is an ambitious community project to create a unique collective portrait of the UK during lockdown.
-We invited people of all ages to submit a photographic portrait, taken in a six-week period during May and June, focussed on three core themes – Helpers and Heroes, Your New Normal and Acts of Kindness.
+Spearheaded by the Princess of Wales, Patron of the National Portrait Gallery, Hold Still was an ambitious community project to create a unique collective portrait of the UK during Covid-19 lockdown.
+We invited people of all ages to submit a photographic portrait, taken in a six-week period during May and June 2020, focussed on three core themes – Helpers and Heroes, Your New Normal and Acts of Kindness.
 Over 31,000 submissions were received from across the country, with entrants ranging from 4 to 75 years-old.
 From these, a panel of judges selected 100 portraits, assessing the images on the emotions and experiences they conveyed.

-Please note this exhibition includes text and images recording people’s recent experiences, which some visitors might find upsetting.
-If you have been affected by any of the issues reflected in the exhibition, and feel you need support, please click here for some suggested sources of support.
+Please note this exhibition includes text and images recording people’s experiences during the pandemic, which some visitors might find upsetting.
+If you have been affected by any of the issues reflected in the exhibition, and feel you need support, please explore our suggested sources of support.